Layering Necklaces Without Tangling: The Guide That Actually Works

 What Neckline Changes Everything

 The same stack reads completely differently depending on what you're wearing.
 This is the part of every necklace layering guide that gets skipped, and it's why the same combination looks perfect on one outfit and wrong on another.
+The same idea applies to minimalist wardrobe essentials, where a small collection of versatile basics makes it easier for accessories to stand out.

 V-neck: